Reading Branch real ale pubs

 Round the Hill, Knowl Hill Common

 Traditional pub set back just off the A4, popular with locals and offering a friendly welcome.
-This is a free house offering two regular beers plus a guest, often from a local brewery, and real cider on draught.
+This is a free house offering two regular beers plus a guest, and real cider on draught.
 Sports TV is a focus but doesn't dominate.
 Popular with walkers and cyclists as it offers a starting point for the Berkshire Cycle Way or Knowl Hill Bridleway.
-Food available lunchtimes and evenings, with all-day roasts on Sundays.
+Food available lunchtimes and Weds-Sun evenings.
 Bus 127 from Reading (Saturday only) or 239 from Henley / Maidenhead or the 4/4A from Maidenhead.

 - Lower Earley